 The outcome of trauma significantly relies on Management in the early phases of pre-hospital care and in the Emergency Department.
-Although consultants and trainees of specialties which deal with trauma are well versed with the theory of management, our training curriculum does not provide an opportunity to learn the synchronized and methodical approach to this common presentation at our respective Institution.
+Although consultants and trainees of specialties which deal with trauma are well versed with the theory of management, medical training curriculum does not provide an opportunity to learn the synchronized and methodical approach to this common presentation at our respective Institution.
 The Early Management of Trauma Course was conceptualized to address this challenge and has been tailored to keep in mind the resources and requirements of our country.

 UNIQUE FEATURES OF EMTC ELIGIBILITY

-- Although in principle similar to the EMST and ATLS, the course content has been specifically developed for low-income countries where resources are meagre and the demands are more.
+- Although in principle, similar to the EMST and ATLS, the course content has been specifically developed for low-income countries where resources are meagre and the demands are more.

 - EMTC is not a provider course.
 It expects trainees who have successfully completed the program to be proficient in trauma care and to be able to alter the practice of their respective Emergency Departments, in which they work.